subLUMENal/firsttimeflyersguide/docs/02_preparing.md

 If you're flying with Virgin their program is called "Flying Club", BA is "Executive Club", Delta is "Sky Miles", etc.

-Once you have a Frequent Flyer account, you can get that company's app and add in things like your passport number and emergency contact information, just in case there are any problems.
+Once you have a Frequent Flyer account, you can get that airline's app and add in things like your passport number and emergency contact information, just in case there are any problems.

 Print your boarding pass at home.
 Especially if you're flying an airline like Spirit or Ryanair that might charge you extra to print your ticket at the airport.
 You might not be able to do this until 24 hours before your flight, so don't panic if you can't do it right now.